 - The entire corporate bank account opening process took about four months.

-- Our Client confirmed they no longer required Healy Consultants Group PLC’s assistance to secure a subcontractor’s license.
+- Our Client confirmed they no longer required Healy Consultants Group’s assistance to secure a subcontractor’s license.

 - We sent our Client i) the original certificate of incorporation ii) company numbers iii) bank account numbers and iv) tax registration numbers.

 - I requested a professional reference from our Client, and our team also requested the Client to post an online review.